tbreeze-zengenti/react-starter/README.md

 The `theme/layout.ts` file has a handful of pre-defined breakpoints that are utilised to generated `min` & `max` media queries.
 A basic spacing object is provided based upon an 8px grid.

-Finally the `theme/globalStyles` includes both `normalize` & a custom reset (you may disable `normalize` by commenting it out), a basic CSS Variables setup should you wish to use them, various helper classes (for example `.sr-only` for accomodating screen readers).
+Finally, the `theme/globalStyles` includes both `normalize` & a custom reset (you may disable `normalize` by commenting it out), a basic CSS Variables setup should you wish to use them, various helper classes (for example `.sr-only` for accomodating screen readers).

 ## 📏 Units